Co-founder, President and CEO

 Prior to co-founding IDE, Mr. Moriconi was Co-founder, Chief Operating Officer and Vice President of Operations of NNA Corporation, a turn-key product development company specializing in the design and development of desk-top and portable PCs and PC peripherals.
 NNA Corporation was acquired by Tandon Corporation, a publically traded company, in 1985.
 Prior to NNA Corporation, Dave was Director of Product Design at Victor Technologies Inc., a $300 Million PC and electronic business products manufacturer with corporate wide responsibilities for Industrial Design, Mechanical Engineering, Technical Publications and Document Control.
 Prior to Victor Technologies, Mr. Moriconi held design and design management positions with BNR Inc. (Nortel Networks), Raytek Inc., and Western Microwave Inc.

-Director of Industrial Design
+Vice President, Director of Industrial Design

 Raphael has 10 plus years of experience working in the corporate world designing high end bio-medical instruments, as well as 15 plus years in the consulting environment designing everything from handheld and wearable consumer products to ruggedized, weather resistant portable test gear.
 Thus, Raphael is the ideal person to lead our industrial design team and provide the creative impetus for your next product design.